Walking 2 Miles a Day: Tips, Benefits & Realistic Weight Loss Outcomes

 Another idea is to use Fitbit Aria’s weight scale feature to weigh yourself daily and record your progress.
 Seeing your daily calorie burn and weight loss can be a great way to stay motivated throughout the day!

-How to Maximize Calories Lost Walking
+How To Maximize Calories Lost Walking

 Once you’ve started the habit of walking daily, being efficient with how you burn calories should be your next goal.
 Follow these quick tips to get the most weight loss out of your walk.